 • Monitor- 0 disable

 When the detector is activated, the data could possibly fail to display.
 Please disconnect the flight controller from the computer and repower on the flight controller then open the above sheet to input the measured voltage.
 When 2.
-Battery Voltage (Caled): the voltage displayed is same as the input value and no change means setup with success.
+Battery Voltage (Calced): the voltage displayed is same as the input value and no change means setup with success.
 When different, please reopen the sheet and input the measured voltage.

 Note: If fail to setup, the aircraft may be impossible to arm, or buzzer may keep the Dee sound after arming, please reset to correct.
 If failsafe function is always on, the battery low voltage protection maybe activated and the detected voltage is INACCURATE.
 Please measure the voltage and input the correct value.